beenycool/beenycool.github.io/deploy.md

 1. Check the deployment logs in Render.com dashboard
 2. Verify MongoDB connection is working
 3. Make sure all required npm packages are installed (openai and node-fetch have been made optional)
 4. Check that the health endpoint returns a 200 status code
+5. If you still see port conflicts, try setting a different `CHESS_PORT` environment variable